‘Vanderpump Rules’ Star Stassi Schroeder Dropped By Talent Agency After Racially Insensitive Behavior

 Schroeder herself confirmed that she and Doute had called the police while speaking on the “Bitch Bible” podcast in 2018.
 She recently took to social media to apologize for her past behavior, saying that her emotions at the time took over her logic and that she didn’t realize how serious her actions could have ended up being for Stowers.
 She added that she didn’t expect to be forgiven.

-Doute, on the other hand, hasn’t been dropped by any of her sponsors and an insider claims that she reached out to Stowers to offer an apology recently.
+Doute, on the other hand, hasn’t been dropped by any of her sponsors and an insider claims that she recently reached out to Stowers to offer an apology.

 The situation comes as many across the country are becoming more aware of police brutality against black Americans after the death of George Floyd in Minneapolis on May 25 and the subsequent civil unrest that has gripped the nation.